 The Office of the Vice Chancellor for Research provides an administrative home for a number of multidisciplinary research centers and institutes.
 These centers and offices involve faculty, staff, and students from the natural sciences, the social sciences, and the arts and humanities.
-Together they generate, on an annual basis, more than $160 million in extramural research awards.
-They also play an important role in graduate education and outreach.
+Together they generate, on an annual basis, more than $220 million in extramural research awards.
+They also play an important role in education and outreach.
 Centers are reviewed every five years.

 The Arboretum includes the oldest and most varied collection of restored ecological communities in the world.